 - -keyout filename

-This specifies the message digest to sign the request.
-Any digest supported by the OpenSSL dgst command can be used.
+this specifies the message digest to sign the request with (such as -md5, -sha1).
 This overrides the digest algorithm specified in the configuration file.

 - -config filename